 Step 2: Select an email service provider

-One of the things I put off when I started my blog (for 3 years- yikes!) was setting up an email service provider so that I could start to collect emails addresses from people who came to my site and would eventually become my customers.
+One of the things I put off when I started my blog (for 3 years- yikes!) was set up an email service provider so that I could start to collect emails addresses from people who came to my site and would eventually become my customers.

 To sum this up for you: you don’t own your followers on social media, but you do own your email list!

 Since we have many anti-SPAM laws, email service providers are required for collecting email addresses and legally sending bulk emails.

 The segmentation, automations, embedded forms, and landing pages that are offered through ConvertKit are a marketers dream.
 I have an entire (free) series on how to get started with ConvertKit: How to Get Started with ConvertKit Tutorials

 Step 3: Create 15-20 evergreen articles